 Caples suffered from broken teeth, mouth burns, fractured facial bones, and a broken neck.
 His neck injury requires constant care in order to prevent paralysis, and has lead to a series of surgeries.
 His particular e-cigarette was made by Kangertech, though various brands have been known to have similar faults.

 When you buy a product, you expect it to be safe and well made.
 Unfortunately, products can be dangerous and cause death and injuries far too often.
 If you or a loved one has been harmed by a faulty or recalled product, contact the office of John Michael Bailey Injury Lawyers as you may be eligible for compensation.
-Call us toll free at (844) 275-8422.
+Call us toll free at 888-WE-FIGHT.

 United States Senators Ed Markey (D-Mass.) and Richard Blumenthal (D-Conn.) have been questioning automakers about how they are preventing injuries to backseat passengers when front seatbacks collapse during an accident.